 A company can issue ordinary or multiple types of shares during and after incorporation.
 Companies that issue only ordinary ones can simply adopt the Model articles of association from Companies House.

-To register any class other than ordinary, you will have to amend the Model articles to reflect the prescribed particulars of rights attached to each class.
+To register any class other than ordinary, you will have to amend the Model articles in order to create the separate share classes, and to establish the rights attached to them.

-If a company wishes to issue different classes after incorporation, the members must pass a resolution to amend the articles to include the different prescribed particulars.
+If a company wishes to issue different classes after incorporation, and has articles which do not allow for them (such as the regular model articles), the members must pass a resolution to amend the articles so as to include the new share classes and associated rights.

 This only exists in companies limited by shares because companies limited by guarantee do not issue shares.
 When a limited company is incorporated, it will decide how many shares to issue.
 Each member will then agree to take a certain quantity.
 The total nominal value of these issued shares creates ‘share capital’.